Vegetarians are asked one question far more than any others: “Where do you get your protein?”

 As a general rule of thumb, it’s best to stay away from processed foods such as meat substitute products like seitan, and stick with whole, natural foods.
 You’ll provide your body with many more nutrients even if these alternative sources are lower in protein.

-Here are 5 sources of vegetarian protein you should incorporate in your diet:
+5 sources of vegetarian protein you can use in high protein vegetarian meals:

 Lentils – Lentils contain 18 grams of protein and almost 50 percent of your daily requirement of fiber per cup.
 Also rich in folate, manganese, and iron, lentils are a great all-around source of nutrition in addition to its high protein levels.